Educational Studies Department (EDS)

 Foundations of Literacy

-The focus of this course will be on the language and language arts/literacy development for all learners.
+This course focuses on the language and language arts/literacy development for all learners.
 This course provides students with the theories, principles, goals, and pedagogical skills for teaching language arts/literacy for elementary and middle level learners.
 This course covers key components of reading including phonemic awareness, phonics, fluency, vocabulary, and reading comprehension.
 Emphasis will be given to critical literacy including but not limited to effective practices from multicultural and multilingual literacy perspectives.
-Teacher candidates will also develop an understanding of political and social dimensions of language arts/literacy education.
-Prerequisite: EDS 203, EDS 206 or concurrent enrollment; declared education major; sophomore standing.
+Teacher candidates also develop an understanding of political and social dimensions of language arts/literacy education.
+Prerequisite: EDS 203; EDS 206 or concurrent enrollment; declared education major; sophomore standing.
 Offered Fall, Spring, Summer.

 EDS 309 Cr.3